AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 That's it.
 However, there are some complications that make me not entirely sure if this is right.
 It defines the cost function (the sum of squared Ks) to be `J_a(ˆX, M)`, where `ˆX` is our dataset, and `M` is the model we're assessing.
 However, the actual description of the algorithm tells us to use `J_a(ˆM, σ_i)`, where `σ_i` is the ith parameter in our parameter stream and `ˆM` is never defined.
 Presumedly, `ˆM` has something to do with our model, but it can't possibly be a replacement for `ˆX` since `ˆX` is just a collection of input-output pairs and our model is, obviously, not.
 Either there's an entirely separate loss function over models and parameters which is never defined, or there was a typo and the algorithm should have said `J_a(ˆX, M{σ_i})`, or something like that.
 The version I wrote seems pretty intuitive (if overly simplistic), so I'm leaning toward the latter.

 The paper states that this algorithm "can ['minimizes K(M) and minimize the cost function'] in an efficient amount of time".
 But, uh, no it doesn't.
 It does as bad as a brute force search because it is a brute force search.
-It goes on to say "the algorithmic parameter optimization always finds the lowest algorithmically complex parameters that fit the data `ˆX` within the halting condition [...] algorithmic parameter optimization will naturally be a poor performer when inferring models of high algorithmic complexity."
+It goes on to say

+> the algorithmic parameter optimization always finds the lowest algorithmically complex parameters that fit the data `ˆX` within the halting condition [...] algorithmic parameter optimization will naturally be a poor performer when inferring models of high algorithmic complexity.

 Ya think?
-I'm not confident that this would work on anything but toy models, but, who knows, maybe I'm wrong and this actually works surprisingly well on real-world data, but I doubt it.
+I'm not confident that this would work on anything but toy problems, but, who knows, maybe I'm wrong and this actually works surprisingly well on real-world data, but I doubt it.
 The algorithm doesn't even try taking advantage of what it knows about good parameters.

-As an aside, the paper mentions that "In the context of artificial evolution and genetic algorithms, it has been previously shown that, by using an algorithmic probability distribution, the exponential random search can be sped up to quadratic", giving a few citations.
+As an aside, the paper mentions that

+> In the context of artificial evolution and genetic algorithms, it has been previously shown that, by using an algorithmic probability distribution, the exponential random search can be sped up to quadratic

+giving a few citations.
 This seems more reasonable to me, as such methods aren't just brute-force searching.

 This will be a bit of a digression, but if you read this far you probably don't care about that.
 The first example it uses is a regression problem on two variables.
 It says the following on the ability to enumerate the parameter space;